-- Bullying of staff or students - Causing classroom or school activity disruption - Cheating/Plagiarism (use of Al-artificial intelligence) - Disruptive/Disrespectful conduct or failure to comply with a reasonable request - Inappropriate or immodest dress (Strict compliance with uniform is required.) - Leaving campus during the school day without permission
+- Bullying of staff or students - Causing classroom or school activity disruption - Cheating/Plagiarism (use of Al-artificial intelligence) - Disruptive/Disrespectful conduct or failure to comply with a reasonable request - Inappropriate or immodest dress (Strict compliance with uniform is required.) - Physical or verbal abuse

-- Physical or verbal abuse
+- Leaving campus during the school day without permission

 - Possession of over the counter (OTC) medications, prescription medication, illegal drugs, alcohol, tobacco, drug paraphernalia, or sexually explicit materials on campus or at school-related events

 - Truancy/Tardiness

 - Weapons/Dangerous instruments

 - Willful disobedience

-Behavior Benchmarks and Consequences for Level 1 write-ups (A behavior contract can be required at any time with a level 2, 3, or 4 write-up.)
+Behavior Benchmarks and Consequences for write-ups (A behavior contract can be required at the Dean's discretion at any time and at any level .)

-- 1-5 write-ups -When a student receives a Level 1 write-up that results in a detention, a personal phone call or email will be made by the student or the student's teacher to the parents. - 10 write-ups When a student receives 10 Infinite Campus Level 1 write-ups, a meeting will take place with the student, parent, and the administration to discuss the behavioral issues, and the student will be placed on a Behavior Contract. - 13 write-ups When a student receives 13 Infinite Campus Level 1 write-ups, a second parent meeting will be conducted where the student will receive a mandatory 3-day out-of-school suspension (OSS). - 20 write-ups At the point a student receives 20 Level 1 IC write-ups, he or she will be declared a habitually disruptive student in accordance with Colorado School Law 22-33-106(II).
-A recommendation will be made by the JICMS administration that the student withdraw from James Irwin Charter Middle school, face expulsion, or lose student in good standing status for the next school year.
+- 1-5 write-ups -When a student receives a Level 1 citation that results in a detention, a personal phone call or email will be made by the student or the student's teacher to the parents. - 10 write-ups When a student receives 10 Infinite Campus Level 1 citations, a meeting will take place with the student, parent, and the administration to discuss the behavioral issues, and the student will be placed on a Behavior Contract. - 13 write-ups When a student receives 13 Infinite Campus Level 1 citations resulting in a detention, a second parent meeting will be conducted where the student may receive a mandatory 3-day out-of-school suspension (OSS). - 20 write-ups At the point a student receives 20 Level 1 IC citations, he or she will be declared a habitually disruptive student in accordance with Colorado School Law 22-33-106(II).
+The Dean of Students and administration will meet with parents about further consequences regarding future attendance, expulsion, or other.